exrook/qomp/doc/Protocol.md

 ### Common Fields ###
 Fields present in every packet

-* `type` - Packet type, determines the rest of the packet's contents
+* `ID` - Packet ID, determines the rest of the packet's contents

+### Specific Fields ###
+Fields that are only sent if they are used by the specific packet type

+* `Ver`  - Version,  used by the handshake packets
+* `Prog` - Program,  specifies which program/computation to run
+* `Rate` - uint32,   used when returning benchmark results, work per minute
+* `Work` - WorkUnit, used when sending loads to clients
+* `Data` - DataUnit, used when sending data from clients

 ### Packet Types ###
-In general, even types are sent by the client, odd are sent by the server
+In general, even IDs are sent by the client, odd are sent by the server

  * [`0x00`](#0x00) - Reserved
  * [`0x01`](#0x01) - Initiate Handshake